-However, one problem most business owners encounter before starting to develop their security programme is making sense of all the technical jargon.
+However, one problem most business owners encounter before developing their security programme is making sense of all the technical jargon.
 Sure, words like “malware” and “firewall” are simple enough to understand, but what about ambiguous concepts like information, network, and cybersecurity?

-For many, these terms seem like they can be used as interchangeably as ‘soccer and football’ or ‘prawns and shrimp,’ but there are some notable differences in how they are defined and applied.
+For many, these terms can be interchangeable as ‘soccer and football’ or ‘prawns and shrimp,’.
+However, some notable differences exist in definition and application.

 Information security, or InfoSec, is concerned with protecting all forms of data from unauthorised access, modification, or destruction.

-InfoSec frameworks are centered around three core objectives: maximising the confidentiality, integrity, and availability of business data.
-This is best achieved by using the following security measures:
+InfoSec frameworks are built around three core objectives: maximising the confidentiality, integrity, and availability of business data.
+Following these security measures to achieve the best data management:

-- Access management – allows you to grant authorised users and devices the right to access certain applications and data; while preventing outsiders from stealing company secrets.
+- Access management – allows you to grant authorised users and devices the right to access specific applications and data; while preventing outsiders from stealing company secrets.

-- Locks and surveillance systems – deters unauthorised parties from breaking into your office, server rooms, and filing cabinets.
+- Locks and surveillance systems – deter unauthorised parties from breaking into your office, server rooms, and filing cabinets.

 - Data encryption – encodes files to prevent hackers from reading or modifying them.

 - Employee policies – discourage your staff from leaking company information.